clemus90/console-based-drawing-tool/README.md

 # Canvas on terminal
-This project presents a command line canvas solution that accepts the following commands
+This project presents a command line canvas solution that accepts the following commands: C, L, R, B, Q, usage details covered in the section *Usage Instructions*
 ## Run the solution
 ### prerequisites
 - python 3